HemitSystemutvikling/ePROM/SendeMeldingTilInnbyggerV2.md

 * documentCollection – Collection of documents to send to citizen
 * notificationChannel - List of channels where to send the document to the citizen `{ None | Helsenorge | DigitalMailbox | Unsecure }` The numeric value can be sent.
 * testMode - Optional.
 Set to true when the order is created from ePROM Admin and the form answer shall not to be returned to the BestillerSystem.
 Default: false
+* paperColorPrint - Optional.
+Set to true when paper should be printed in color.
+Default: false

 promsApiBaseUrl skal være https://proms2.hemit.org/promswebapi